jacksonrayhamilton/tabany/README.md

 Status
 ------

 Tabany is currently being actively developed.
-A good chunk of the basic RPG client-side game engine has been written.
-The client-side's MMORPG functionality and its complimentary server-side code is currently being adventurously implemented.

-The game engine is currently unstable, but the latest push should always at least run.
-Once the game's client- and server-side components are sufficiently-stabilized, this message will be updated.
-GitHub Releases will then provide stable versions of the software, which should allow anyone to run a game server on his own website (provided Node.js is installed, etc).
+It has just reached the "Alpha" stage on its release schedule.
+(See docs/design_document.md.)

+Respectable portions of both the client and server-side components of the game engine have written.
+It is currently possible for multiple players to move around and chat with each other on the same map in real-time.
+Drawing, collision detection, rudimentary entity interpolation, JSON and image data pipelining and basic player identification/authication have been implemented.
+There is also a pretty solid RequireJS program structure to keep everything organized, and all code is commented.

+The game engine will can not be officially deemed "stable" until it has been throughly tested; the "Epsilon" release is guaranteed to be stable, but some earlier releases may be fortunate enough to also bear that title.
+However, each release should run smoothly for the most part.
+Nightly pushes should *at least* not crash after 3 seconds.

+One of the ultimate goals of the project is that anyone will be able to `git clone` and run his own slice of Tabany on his own webserver... and maybe even connect his server to a web of other Tabanies, which altogether form one gigantic, majestic GPL-licensed MMORPG universe. *Ah!*

-Performance will be scrutinized once all essential features of the engine are implemented.
-(This is not to say that the engine is particularly imperformant right now&mdash;but once stabilized, it will be *absurdly*-fast.)
+Performance will be heavily-scrutinized once all essential features of the engine are implemented, and in the meantime stupid algorithms will be avoided, or at least quickly-replaced.

 Graphics are on the horizon; until then, the game will utilize RPG Maker assets (available under separate terms than that of Tabany's code).

-For more info on tentative project goals see docs/design_document.txt.
+For more info on project goals see docs/design_document.md.

 Usage